coleifer/peewee/docs/peewee/playhouse.rst

 `Postgresql hstore <http://www.postgresql.org/docs/current/static/hstore.html>`_ is an embedded key/value store.
-With hstore, you can store arbitrary key/value pairs in your database alongside structured relational data.  hstore is great for storing JSON.
+With hstore, you can store arbitrary key/value pairs in your database alongside structured relational data.

 Currently the ``postgres_ext`` module supports the following operations:

-* store and retrieve arbitrary dictionaries
+* Store and retrieve arbitrary dictionaries
-* filter by key(s) or partial dictionary
+* Filter by key(s) or partial dictionary
-* update/add one or more keys to an existing dictionary
+* Update/add one or more keys to an existing dictionary
-* delete one or more keys from an existing dictionary
+* Delete one or more keys from an existing dictionary
-* select keys, values, or zip keys and values
+* Select keys, values, or zip keys and values
-* retrieve a slice of keys/values
+* Retrieve a slice of keys/values
-* test for the existence of a key
+* Test for the existence of a key
-* test that a key has a non-NULL value
+* Test that a key has a non-NULL value

-using hstore
+Using hstore
 ^^^^^^^^^^^^

 To start with, you will need to import the custom database class and the hstore